 Windows 11 brings Auto HDR, first introduced on the Xbox Series X|S consoles, to the PC.
 The feature promises to make older titles look just as bright and vibrant as newer HDR-compatible releases without a major hit to performance.
 That’s sure to have PC gamers eyeing an upgrade to Windows 11.
 Is it worth making the leap?

 We’ve dug deep into Windows 11’s Auto HDR to find the answer.
 Here’s everything you need to know, from the hardware you need to how to set it up, along with image quality comparisons with the feature on and off, and comparisons of how Windows 11’s Auto HDR compares to the version offered on the Xbox.
+With Microsoft eyeing ways to improve Windows 11’s HDR capabilities later this year, it’s worth taking stock in where Auto HDR is at today.
 Let’s dig in.